datajerk/ctf-write-ups/dc2021q/mra/README.md

 I used [Option 3: Aarch64 on x86_64 with QEMU-user](https://github.com/datajerk/ctf-write-ups/tree/master/wpictf2021/strong_arm#option-3-aarch64-on-x86_64-with-qemu-user).

 > Option 1 from the same link did not work, _Bus error_; I didn't have time to troubleshoot it.
+Probably OOO making the stack go _up_--sadists.

 ## Analysis